chris-revell/sfi_migration_mechanistic_model/readme.txt

 This program is designed to be run in python3.
 In python2, a bug arises that causes .pop(0) to be applied to an empty list.
 This is because python3 uses float division by default, whereas python2 uses integer division.

+matplotlib and numpy must be installed for the program to run.

 Run the program by using the following command line command:

 python3 goose_sim.py <data/folder/path> <value_of_A> <value_of_kT>